mgreim-13/earnings-trading-app/InitiateTradesLambda/README.md

 - **Risk Management**: Calculates position sizes based on 2% of account value
 - **Market Hours Check**: Only executes trades when market is open
 - **Paper Trading**: Uses Alpaca's paper trading environment for safe testing
-- **DynamoDB Integration**: Reads from FilteredTickersTable and writes to OrdersTable
+- **DynamoDB Integration**: Reads from filtered-tickers-table and writes to OrdersTable
 - **Error Handling**: Robust error handling with detailed logging

 ## Architecture